 For this round, you will work half double crochet stitches again, but working into the third loop.

 Normally, you would insert your hook through the V at the top of the stitch from the previous round.
-For camel stitch, look for the angled stitch below the V. You can see this third loop just above the thumb in the photo above.
+For camel stitch, look for the angled stitch below the V. You can see this third loop just above the thumb in the photo below.

 Yarn over and insert your hook in the third loop.